adeebrazi/Cybernetic-Crusaders_MoodVerse/README.md

 ---

-## 🛠 Built With
+## 🛠 Tech Stack

-- ⚛ *React.js* – Frontend framework
+- ⚛ *Nex.js* – The core framework, providing server-side rendering, routing, and a great developer experience.
-- 🔷 *TypeScript* – Typed JavaScript
+- 🔷 *TypeScript* – Ensures code quality and maintainability by adding static types to JavaScript.
-- 🎨 *Tailwind CSS* – Utility-first CSS framework
+- 🎨 *Tailwind CSS* – For styling the application with a utility-first approach, allowing for rapid UI development.
-- 🤖 *Google Gemini API* – Dynamic quote generation + mood detection
+- 🤖 *Google Gemini API* / *Genkit* – Dynamic quote generation + mood detection + Activity generation.
-- ☁ *Firebase* – Deployment and authentication
+- ☁ *Firebase* – Deployment and Authentication.
+- ⚛ *React* – Used for building the user interface with its component-based architecture.

 ---